Ravio1i/azure-devops-server-mcp/README.md

 ### Personal Access Token

 1. Go to your Azure DevOps Server web interface
-2. Navigate to User Settings → Personal Access Tokens
+2. Click on user top right corner -> Security → Personal Access Tokens
 3. Create a new token with the following scopes:
    - **Work Items**: Read & Write
    - **Project and Team**: Read

-### Claude Desktop Configuration
+### MCP Configuration

-Add the following to your Claude Desktop configuration file:
+Add the following mcp Server e.g for Claude Code

-**Using uv:**
+- Edit your environment variables in `env`
+- Adjust the path in the `args` section to point to your cloned repository

 ```json
 {